mahavirbha/SubmissionForm/README.md

 # SubmissionForm
-A simple Form Submission Spring-Boot-App having H2 Database to store details and retrival
+A simple Form Submission Spring-Boot-Web-App having H2 Database to store details and retrieval